Pre-Book/PreBook/docs/docs/index.md

 ---
 icon: material/home
-description: PreBook is an NTLite preset to create a lightweight base ISO for any modification
+description: PreBook is an NTLite preset to create a lightweight base ISO for any modification.
 title: Home
 ---